Prime Rib Cheese Burger

 Turn the burgers ninety degrees and cook for 3 more minutes; flip the burgers over and repeat.

-After the last turn, add the caramelized onions and cheeses to the top of the burgers and allow the cheese to melt.
+After the last turn, add the caramelized onions and cheese to the top of the burgers and allow the cheese to melt.

 Cut the buns in half and grill them for about a minute to toast.

-Add the burgers to the buns and serve with your favourite condiments and sides.
+Add the burgers to the buns and serve with your favorite condiments and sides.